QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Introduction

 \subsection{Paper outline}

-The remainder of the paper is outlined as follows. \Cref{sec:PALM} discusses the theoretical convergence of inexact proximal point iterations on the extended-real-valued cost of \eqref{eq:P}, and shows equivalence between these iterations and the inexact proximal augmented Lagrangian method. \Cref{sec:QPALM algorithm} outlines the inner minimization procedures used during \cref{state:PALM:x} in \cref{alg:PALM}, in particular the semismooth Newton method and the exact linesearch, which are unchanged from \cite{hermans2019qpalm}. \Cref{sec:QPALM code} discusses the heavy duty linear algebra routines required in QPALM, including factorizations and factorization updates, and the LO(B)PCG algorithm we use to compute the minimum eigenvalue of \(Q\). \Cref{sec:Parameter} lays out in detail the parameters used in QPALM, how they are initialized and updated.
-It furthermore discusses preconditioning of the problem data, as well as termination criteria and infeasibility detection routines implemented in QPALM. \Cref{sec:full QPALM} briefly recaps the material of the previous sections, and gives a comprehensive overview of the algorithmic steps that are followed in our implementation of QPALM. \Cref{sec:numerical results} then presents numerical results obtained by comparing this implementation against state-of-the-art solvers.
+The remainder of the paper is outlined as follows. \Cref{sec:PALM} discusses the theoretical convergence of inexact proximal point iterations on the extended-real-valued cost of \eqref{eq:P}, and shows equivalence between these iterations and the inexact proximal augmented Lagrangian method. \review{\Cref{alg:PALM} therein illustrates the proposed (modification of) proximal ALM applied to QPs, thus providing a snapshot of the main steps of the proposed QPALM algorithm pruned of all the implementation details, which will instead be covered in the subsequent sections.
+Specifically, \cref{sec:Subproblem} deals with the inner minimization procedure required at \cref{state:PALM:x}, that is, the semismooth Newton method with exact linesearch of \cite{hermans2019qpalm}. \Cref{sec:Code} covers the required heavy duty linear algebra routines, including factorizations and factorization updates, and the LO(B)PCG algorithm used to compute the minimum eigenvalue of \(Q\). \Cref{sec:Parameter} lays out in detail the parameters used in QPALM, how they are initialized and updated.
+It furthermore discusses preconditioning of the problem data, as well as termination criteria and infeasibility detection routines.
+After a brief recap on the material of the previous sections, \cref{sec:FullQPALM} presents the fully detailed implementation of QPALM in the dedicated \cref{alg:FullQPALM}, together with a comprehensive overview of all the algorithmic steps therein.} \Cref{sec:Simulations} then presents numerical results obtained by comparing this implementation against state-of-the-art solvers.
 Finally, \Cref{sec:Conclusion} draws the concluding remarks of the paper.